mui/material-ui/docs/src/pages/components/icons/icons.md

 ### Decorative Font Icons

 If your icons are purely decorative, you’re already done!
-The `aria-hidden=true` attribute isa dded so that your icons are properly accessible (invisible).
+The `aria-hidden=true` attribute is added so that your icons are properly accessible (invisible).

 ### Semantic Font Icons